 9. Compliance with regulations

-When creating an ISP, consider the requirements of the regulations and data privacy laws relevant to your industry.
-Understanding these requirements ensures that your organization is operating within legal bounds and that you have implemented the proper measures to safeguard sensitive information.
+When creating an ISP, consider the requirements of data privacy laws and relevant regulations in your industry.
+Understanding these requirements ensures your organization operates within legal bounds and that you have implemented the proper measures to safeguard sensitive information.

 10. Alignment with business needs